YuZichuan/numerical-analysis-coursework-python-/coursework1/README.md

 This coursework is mainly about solving differential equations by numerical methods.

-There are a total of five sections in this corsework.
+There are a total of four sections in this corsework.

 The first section is Petrov–Galerkin FEM for first-order differential equation (question 0-2).